TritonDataCenter/sdc-cnapi/docs/index.md

 'active' (ie indicating the job may proceed and do its work), the job may poll the ticket values, or use the blocking `wait` endpoint for that ticket.

-Once the work has been completed, it is up to the job to &quot;release&quot; the ticket, so that subsequent tickets for that scope/id combination can be serviced.
+Once the work has been completed, it is up to the job to "release" the ticket, so that subsequent tickets for that scope/id combination can be serviced.

 Acquiring a ticket before performing work is an explicit step (as opposed to